How Law Enforcement Can Tell If Someone is Lying

 Microexpressions occur in a flash.
 They are uncontrolled, reflexive responses that people emote before their conscious brain takes over with controlled expressions.
 With practice, observers can catch these microexpressions, even though they last for only fractions of a second.
 It is usually too difficult and unnatural to constantly search for these cues, but you can pay extra attention to key points in a conversation.

-For instance, microexpressions law enforcement look for are anger, fear, and surprise.
-They will pay particularly close attention when they ask bold questions, like “Did you know there were security cameras?”
+For instance, intelligence officers observe microexpressions looking for anger, fear, and surprise.
+They will pay particularly close attention when they ask reactory questions, like “Did you know there were security cameras?”
 If fear flashes, they may be scared that they were caught on the camera, suggesting they were in fact at the crime scene.
 The officer can then use this nonverbal response to guide his questioning.

 Lying Body Language: Voice, Body, and Face

 Truth leakage can seep out of a person’s voice, body, and face.
 There are tell-tale signs that a person is angry, sad, scared, contemptuous, and more– all of which can point towards deception if combined with other nonverbal cues.
 When people learn to identify these physical responses, they can compare them to what the person is saying to see if they match up.